SOEN341Gladiators/Gladiators_SOEN341_Project_W25/README.md

 # Problem statement

 Messaging applications come in abundance.
-They are complex, disorganized, and cluttered; all while they fail to efficiently seperate work and personal life.
-Nowadays, too few applications manage to successfully tip toe between functionality and simplicity.
+They are complex, disorganized, and cluttered; all while they fail to efficiently separate work and personal life.
+Nowadays, too few applications manage to successfully tip-toe between functionality and simplicity.
 Our goal here, is to create a web application capable of solving these issues.

 # Logs